-A Different Kind of Different will premiere with a series of online screenings and illustrated talks in January 2021.
+A Different Kind of Different premiered with a series of online screenings and illustrated talks in January 2021.

-Exploring trauma, consent, agency, and ownership of bodies, the online event series invites artists, writers, scientists and breast cancer specialists to respond to aspects of the film that relate to their own practice or fields of interest.
-All events are free, but booking via Eventbrite is essential.
+Exploring trauma, consent, agency, and ownership of bodies, the online event series invited artists, writers, scientists and breast cancer specialists to respond to aspects of the film that related to their own practice or fields of interest.

-All events in this series will feature live-subtitling from Stagetext and live BSL-interpretation from Jo Ross and Darren Townsend-Handscomb.
-The film will be screened with closed captions.
+Events in the series featured live-subtitling from Stagetext and live BSL-interpretation from Jo Ross and Darren Townsend-Handscomb.
+The film was screened with closed captions.

 Thursday 14 January 2021

 Join us for the international premiere of A Different Kind of Different, followed by illustrated talks that consider the physical and psychological manifestations of trauma.

 Speakers include medical tattoo pioneer Mary Jane Haake; writer, editor and curator Anna McNay; artist Jade Montserrat; writer for performance, page and video Sally O’Reilly; and artist Jordan Baseman.
 Talks will be followed by a panel discussion featuring the artist, Jordan Baseman, moderated by Clare Barlow, Curator of Exhibitions at Science Museum, London.

 Who gets to make decisions about our bodies?
 Join us for a screening of A Different Kind of Different, plus illustrated presentations that will examine agency and health, the patient-doctor relationship, ‘patient-centred care’, and the lasting impact of trauma on our sense of self.